lunarserge/facere-sensum/doc/intro.rst

 Introduction
 ############

-``facere-sensum`` is a general-purpose metrics framework that helps put a meaningful number on anything.
+``facere-sensum`` is a general-purpose metrics framework that helps measure anything in a form of a meaningful number.
 It allows to combine individual metrics into a higher-level metric that represents collective behavior as a single indicator.

 By doing that, ``facere-sensum`` provides a formal way for product management to define priorities and goals for development work.
 On the receiving end, ``facere-sensum`` enables development teams to determine where exactly their effort needs to focus to hit the goal.